phpbb/phpbb-translation-validator/README.md

 We use Travis-CI as a continous intergtation server and phpunit for our unit testing.
 See more information on the [phpBB development wiki](https://wiki.phpbb.com/Unit_Tests).

+To run the unit tests locally, use this command:

+     php vendor/phpunit/phpunit/phpunit src/Phpbb/TranslationValidator/Tests/

 ## License

 [GPLv2](license.txt)